3 Years

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to an 8% increase in fees each year.

-This three year, part-time programme is for dental practitioners who want to improve their skills within the discipline of implant dentistry.
-This course provides exemplary one to one supervision within a private clinical practice setting alongside theoretical teaching to support you on your journey to become a confident implantologist.
+This three-year, part-time programme is for dental practitioners who want to improve their skills within the discipline of implant dentistry.
+This course provides exemplary one to one supervision alongside theoretical teaching to support you on your journey to become confident planning, placing and restoring dental implants.

-Bench fees are charged for this programme (detailed below).
-The bench fees are to cover clinical costs, such as sourcing a patient for students to work on, materials for practical sessions and clinical supervised environment.
+Bench fees are charged for this programme and are to cover clinical costs, such as sourcing a patient for students to work on, materials for practical sessions and clinical supervised environment.

 Bench Fees & Deposit